Points on $\operatorname{SO}(3)$ with low logarithmic energy: Collections of points on and the associated energy on

+We now consider the case where the points $p_1,\ldots,p_r\in\S^2$ are chosen as the inverse stereographic projections of the zeros of elliptic random polynomials (sometimes called Kostlan--Shub--Smale polynomials or Bombieri polynomials), as described in \cite{ArmentanoBeltranShub2011}.
+That is, a random polynomial of degree $r$ is generated by drawing the coefficient of $z^j$ from a complex Gaussian distribution with mean $0$ and variance $\binom{r}{j}$.
+Then, its $r$ complex zeros are mapped to the sphere via the inverse stereographic projection.

-We now assume that $p_1,\ldots,p_r$ are chosen as the stereographic projection of zeros of random polynomials as in \cite{ArmentanoBeltranShub2011}. \begin{proposition} Assume that $p_1,\ldots,p_r\in\s$ are chosen as the stereographic projection of zeros of random polynomials as in \cite{ArmentanoBeltranShub2011}.
-The expected logarithmic energy of the corresponding collection of special orthogonal matrices associated to $p_1,\ldots,p_r$ and a positive integer $s$ is:
+\begin{proposition} Let $p_1,\dotsc,p_r\in\s$ be the inverse stereographic projections of the zeros of elliptic random polynomials.
+Then, the expected logarithmic energy of the corresponding collection of $n=rs$ special orthogonal matrices associated with $p_1,\ldots,p_r$ and a positive integer $s$ is given by